-Spawning success of paddlefish is directly influenced by the magnitude, timing, and duration of peak flows.
+Spawning success of paddlefish is influenced by the magnitude, timing, and duration of peak flows.
 Berg (1981) postulated that a minimum flow of 14,000 cfs, maintained for a period of 30 days, is required to trigger paddlefish to move out of their staging areas and migrate upstream to spawning locations.
-This migratory trigger has been observed in the Fort Peck stock by monitoring flows (Table 1) and movement patterns and comparing those to year class strength through aging and YOY sampling.
+This migratory trigger has been observed in the Fort Peck stock by monitoring flows (Table 1) and movement patterns and comparing those to year class strength through ageing and YOY sampling.
 Our data suggests the closer flows resemble those postulated by Berg, the more likely we are to observe higher densities of YOY paddlefish during our summer visual counts.
-However, when flows are marginal to poor, our data suggests paddlefish in the Upper Missouri are still reproducing, though the year-class is small when compared to year-classes observed during high flows.
+However, when flows are marginal to poor, our data suggests paddlefish in the Upper Missouri are still reproducing, though the year-class is small when compared to year-classes observed during higher flow events.

 During the 1990s and early 2000s, 7 of the 20 years met the requirements necessary for successful migration and spawning (Figure 3 and 4).
 From 2000-2007, flows did not meet the minimum flow and duration requirements (Figure 4).
 However, since 2008, paddlefish jaws aged from harvested fish contained age classes produced from these "poor" flow years.
-Flow requirements were met from 2008-2011 and again in 2014 and 2017-2019 (Figure 5; Table 1).
+Flow requirements were met from 2008-2011 and again in 2014 and 2017-2020 (Figure 5; Table 1).
 The historic spring flows experienced in 2011 on the Upper Missouri River were the fifth highest ever recorded at the USGS Landusky gauging station (peak flow > 72,000 cfs; Figure 5).

-In 2019, the Missouri River basin snow water equivalent was 120% of normal on March 1st.
+In 2020, the Missouri River basin snow water equivalent was 112% of normal on April 1st.
 The Missouri River at the Fred Robinson Bridge was free of ice cover by the last week of March.
-Flows rapidly increased and obtained trigger flows in early-April (flows > 20,000 cfs).
-The high flows created a large ice jam downstream of the Fred Robinson Bridge which caused substantial flooding and ice scouring upstream of Rock Creek.
-Flows remained high through May (flows > 16,000 cfs) and gradually fell to ~13,000 cfs by mid-June.
-Peak flow met and exceeded trigger flows for 80 days in 2019.
+Flows gradually increased and obtained trigger flows in early-May (flows > 15,000 cfs).
+Flows remained relatively stable through May, with two small peaks that exceeded 20,000 cfs in late May and mid-June.
+Peak flow met and exceeded trigger flows for 70 days in 2020.